robertorcosta/azure-docs.pt-br/articles/vmware-cloudsimple/horizon-guide.md

 ---
-title: Solução do Azure VMware por CloudSimple-use o site de nuvem privada para hospedar uma infraestrutura de área de trabalho virtual usando o VMware horizonte
+title: Azure VMware Solution by CloudSimple - Use Private Cloud site to host a virtual desktop infrastructure using VMware Horizon
-description: Descreve como você pode usar seu site de nuvem privada do CloudSimple para hospedar uma infraestrutura de área de trabalho virtual usando o VMware horizonte
+description: Describes how you can use your CloudSimple Private Cloud site to host a virtual desktop infrastructure using VMware Horizon
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/20/2019